peterhaefliger/hugo/content/_index.md

 ## Topics and interests

-As a former scrum master and current product owner, I have great interest in agile practices but also in more technical software engineering and programming topics.
+As a former scrum master and current product owner, I have great interest in **agile practices** but also in more technical **software engineering** and **programming** topics.
 That's why I like the holistic approach of the [DevOps community](https://www.devopsdays.ch/).

-I am passionate about languages and literature.
-With German as my mother tongue and living in a German-speaking country but working in an international company and being married to a Brazilian wife, I move back and forth between German, English and Portuguese on a daily basis.
-I read a lot, not only about professional topics, but also novels and short stories, mostly in English but also in German and less frequently in Portuguese.
+I am passionate about **languages** and **literature**.
+With German as my mother tongue and living in a German-speaking country but working in an international company and married to a Brazilian wife, I move back and forth between **German**, **English** and **Portuguese** on a daily basis.
+I read a lot, not only agile and technical literature, but also novels and short stories, mostly in English but also in German and less frequently in Portuguese.

 In the summer of 2021, I took a [fiction writing class](https://wp.writingclasses.com/courses/fiction-writing-i/) with [Maria Alejandra Barrios Vélez](https://mariaalejandrabarriosvelez.com/) organized by the [Gotham Writers](https://www.writingclasses.com/) but did not pursue fiction writing any further after that.
 I came to the conclusion that I am a reader, not a writer.
 At least not a fiction writer.
 Maybe a bit of a technical writer / essayist.
 Let's see in what direction this blog eventually develops.

 My working days are mostly spent sitting, reading, writing, thinking and discussing ideas.
-I try to balance this with running, conscious breathing and stretching.
+I try to balance this with **running**, conscious **breathing** and **stretching**.
 Again, for its holistic approach, I like the concept of [chi running](https://www.runwithconstanza.com/) which incorporates the principles of [Tai Chi](https://en.wikipedia.org/wiki/Tai_chi) into running.
 It provides a lot of inspiration for my daily work as well.
-As in agile and devops, it's all about alignment (of your feet, legs, upper body, arms and head), (body) sensing and adaptation, sustainable rhythm and flow.
+As in agile and devops, it's all about alignment (of feet, legs, upper body, arms and head), sensing (of body signals) and adaptation (of posture and running form), sustainable rhythm and flow.

 ## Tools and technologies